modelica/newsletter/_2021-01/mathemodica-mps-book.md

 #### Features of the first version V1.0:

 - Available for free
-- To be actualized on a regular basis
+- Hopefully to be actualized on a regular basis
 - To enable arbitrary but serious, valuable and coincise contributions from interested individuals and parties

  #####  Pre-order (through gumroad) for